pfyon/suricatarest/README.md

 Returns a list of errors while parsing the signature(s) as json.
 If there are any errors, an HTTP status code 406 NOT_ACCEPTABLE will be returned.

+Currently, suricata does not seem to validate lua rule syntax.

 Example:
 ```
 curl -X POST --form 'rules="alert ip any any -> any any (msg:\"test\"; sid:notanumber; rev:1;)"' --form 'lua[]=@samples/1.lua' 127.0.0.1:5000/validate